python/devguide/getting-started/pull-request-lifecycle.rst

 #.
 Comment on what is "good" about the pull request, not just the "bad".
 Doing
    so will make it easier for the PR author to find the good in your comments.

-Dismissing Review from Another Core Developer
+Dismissing review from another core developer
 =============================================

 A core developer can dismiss another core developer's review if they confirmed